7vschmitt/veraschmitt/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student and Research Assistant
+role: PhD Candidate at the Institut of Computer Engineering and Theoretical Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: